BlueStamp-Engineering-2022/Arav_BSE_Project/index.md

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone

 My first milestone was setting up the Ardiuno and the motor to check to see if my motor worked.
 I wrote a small code where it turns the motor 180 degrees from its orginal position, waits 2 seconds and then turns 180 degrees back to its orginal position.
 I had some trouble in the beggining figuring out how to stop void loops from going on continously.
+I figured out that I had to use the exit() command for it to repeat once and stop until I uploaded it again.
+I also did struggle a bit when coding it but I got it down at the end without too much

 [![Arav A Milestone 1](https://res.cloudinary.com/marcomontalbano/image/upload/v1655741586/video_to_markdown/images/youtube--xX2YCIsWFto-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/xX2YCIsWFto "Arav A Milestone 1")
 # Starter Project